Functions of an A&R Rep in the Music Business

 As the musicians' point of contact at the label during contract negotiations, the artist and repertoire actually work to negotiate the deal between the label and the musicians.
 Artists bring their concerns (potentially through their agents) to the label via the A&R rep.

-The Role of A&R Now That the Deal Is Signed
+The Role of A&R After That the Deal Is Signed

 After musicians pen a contract with a record label, the A&R rep generally stays involved in the relationship between the label and the talent.
 For example, the A&R rep will facilitate things like setting up the advance and booking recording sessions where required.
 Really, any task that needs to be done to get the record ready for release may fall to the A&R rep.